As an Amazon Associate I earn from qualifying purchases.

 A basic cookies and cream cheesecake tinted orange and filled with chunks of Halloween Oreos, sitting atop a Halloween Oreo crust.
 Top with adorable whipped cream ghosts for a spooky treat, or use classic Oreos and leave out the orange coloring for a luscious cheesecake variation all year round!

 Welcome to the 4th annual #HalloweenTreatsWeek!
 This is a yearly Halloween blogging event that is hosted by Angie from Big Bear’s Wife.
 It’s a creepy and haunting week-long event filled with some amazingly wicked Halloween treats, recipes, and some frightfully fun giveaways.
-Information about the giveaway and how you can enter can be found at the bottom of this post.

 It’s that time of year when we take regular bakes and turn them spooky, and I am here.for.it!